By Ken Zurski

 His name was Henry Ford.

-Thanks to Fisher’s persistence, however, Lincoln Highway (today it’s portions are more formally aligned with I-80), became the first transcontinental highway for motor vehicles.
+Thanks to Fisher’s persistence, however, Lincoln Highway (today it’s portions are more formally aligned with the coast-to-coast Interstate 80), became the first transcontinental highway for motor vehicles.